Beyond Data Samples: Aligning Differential Networks Estimation with Scientific Knowledge: MORE ANALYSIS AND DETAILS ON RESULTS ON SIMULATED DATASETS:

 \paragraph{Scalability in $p$:} To evaluate the scalability of \methodName and baselines to large $p$, we also generate larger $W_E$ matrices with $p=2000$ using Erdos Renyi Graph \cite{erdds1959random}, similar to the aforementioned design.
 Using the generated graph as prior edge knowledge $W_E$, we design $\Omega_c$ and $\Omega_d$ as explained in ~\sref{subsec:simgen}.
 For the case of both edge and vertex knowledge, we fix the number of groups to $100$ of size $10$.
 We evaluate the scalability of \methodNameEV and baselines measured in terms of computation cost per $\lambda_n$.

 Figure~\ref{fig:summary_p} shows the computation time cost per $\lambda_n$ for all methods.
-Clearly, \methodName takes the least time, for large $p$ as well.

-\paragraph{Choice of $\lambda_n$:} For \methodName, we show the performance of all the methods as a function of choice of $\lambda_n$.
+Clearly, \methodName takes the least time, for very large $p$ as well. \paragraph{Choice of $\lambda_n$:} For \methodName, we show the performance of all the methods as a function of choice of $\lambda_n$.
 Figure~\ref{fig:summary_tuning} shows the True Positive Rate(TPR) and False Positive Rate(FPR) measured by varying $\lambda_n$ for $p=116$, $s=0.5$ and $n_c=n_d=p/2$ under the Data-EG setting.
 Clearly, \methodNameEV achieves the highest Area under Curve (AUC) than all other baseline methods. \methodNameEV also outperforms JEEK and NAK that take into account edge knowledge but cannot model the known group knowledge.